-I’m a grown-up gamer with a shameful secret: I can’t resist buying cheap games.
+I’m an adult gamer with a shameful secret: I can’t resist buying cheap games.
 Steam sales, Humble Bundles, random special offers… they have me putting in my Paypal details the moment I see a game that was £40+ going for less than £10.
 I literally just bought No Man’s Sky, in part because the VR mode is coming, and in part, because it was just £20.

 The result is a backlog that could take me a lifetime to complete—and that’s without me continuing to add more and more titles to my library in sales and via Epic’s free games.
 It’s turning into a bit of a problem.